-Ty'rone's work as a workshop facilitator has seen him work with companies such as Leicester Curve, The Belgrade Theatre, Trussell Trust, Birmingham Commonwealth Games, Serendipity, Women and Theatre, The Nottingham Playhouse, The Birmingham Repertory Theatre, Coventry City of Culture, The National Holocaust Museum and many more.
-Ty'rone's unique experiences and expertise in both youth work and poetry have led him to create meaningful work which combines community outreach with creative writing and performance.
+Ty'rone's work as a facilitator has seen him work with organisations such as The Trussell Trust, Serendipity Institute for Black Arts and Heritage, Deliveroo, Leicester Curve, The Belgrade Theatre, Birmingham Commonwealth Games, Women and Theatre, Coventry City of Culture and The National Holocaust Museum to name a few.
+Ty'rone's unique experiences and expertise in social care, youth work and poetry have led him to create meaningful work which combines community outreach with creative writing and performance.